OokTech/TW5-Bob/README.md

 ## What does it do?

 - Multi-User support for using/editing the same wiki(s) simultaneously
-- Multi-Wiki support - run it once and server multiple wikis
+- Multi-Wiki support - run it once and serve multiple wikis
-- Create new wikis from inside the root wiki
+- Create and configure new wikis from inside the root wiki
 - Two-way real-time syncing between the browser and file system
 - All configuration can be done from inside the wiki
-- Server external files (like images) so you can include them in your wikis
+- Serve external files (like images) so you can include them in your wikis
 - Allows you to run shell scripts and commands from inside the wiki

 A lot of the documentation is in the tiddler files in the Documentation folder